Raj-GT/Windows-dotNet-Version/README.md

 **-Verbose**
 >Prints verbose output.

-The script will return the following string objects - Hostname, Framework, Version, Release
+The script will return the following string objects - Hostname, Framework, Version, Release, Title

 In addition, a list of failed machines are returned inside $failed global variable.